TurtleEngr/gitproj/doc/test/outline.md

 possible into function in script's include file, so that the fucntions can be directly tested with unit test scripts found in doc/test.

-* Minimal vars: cBin, cCurDIr, cDoc, cTest if a test script.
+* Minimal vars: gpBin, cCurDIr, gpDoc, gpTest if a test script.
 All other vars can be defined from include files or from git config vars.

-* Define cName at the top of each each script, that is a main script called by a user.
+* Define gpCmdName at the top of each each script, that is a main script called by a user.

 * The -p option is not used with the "read" command, because this